-In December 2016, the Minister for Planning approved the Prahran Housing Precinct Development Plan.
+In December 2016, the Minister for Planning approved the Prahran Housing Precinct Development Plan (PDF).

 A development partner is now being sought for the Bangs Street project.
 Once one is secured, the next step will be to prepare a planning permit application.

-Community engagement is a key element of public housing redevelopment.
-The Department of Health and Human Services has established a Consultative Committee for the renewal of the Bangs Street, Prahran site.
+Community engagement is an important element of Public Housing Renewal Program.
+The department has established a Consultative Committee for the redevelopment of the Prahran site.

-The committee brings together key community members and representatives of local organisations to provide advice on the redevelopment of the estate.
-It enables ongoing and two-way feedback through an active participatory approach with stakeholders and the community.
+The committee, chaired by Judith Klepner, brings together important community members and representatives of local organisations to provide advice on the redevelopment of the site.
+It enables ongoing and two-way feedback through participation with community and the stakeholders.

 Members of the committee provide advice and feedback on redevelopment plans and identify local issues and matters of concern as they arise.
-Members will provide input and effectively communicate back to their communities to support the successful delivery of the estate renewal.
+Members will communicate the progress of the redevelopment back to their communities to support the successful delivery of the project.

-Email to register for project updates or send your questions to firstname.lastname@example.org
+To register for project updates or send your questions email: firstname.lastname@example.org